 “And I [Jesus] will grant authority to my two witnesses, and they will prophesy for 1,260 days, clothed in sackcloth.”

 The symbols of the two witnesses, the two olive trees, and the two lampstands actually refer to the same thing: those belonging to Christ Jesus throughout the church age, symbolized by the “1,260 days” or 3½ years.
-Christians are endowed metaphorically with the power of an Elijah, who called down fire from heaven, and Moses, who decreed plagues on Pharaoh’s Egypt, because Christians are witnesses to the Gospel of Jesus Christ, which in its rejection brings judgment on the world.
+Christians are endowed metaphorically with the power of an Elijah, who “shut the sky, that no rain may fall,” and Moses, who exercised “power over the waters to turn them into blood and to strike the earth with every kind of plague” in Pharoh’s Egypt, because Christians are witnesses to the Gospel of Jesus Christ, which in its rejection brings judgment on the world.

 But why is a witnessing Christian represented by two figures, and specifically Moses and Elijah?
 Perhaps because together they stand for the word of God, the Bible, composed of the two covenants or testaments, the Old Testament and the New Testament.
 The whole of the Old Testament with its prophecies regarding Jesus is represented by Moses, through whom God gave the Law.
 The New Testament is represented by Elijah in whose spirit John the Baptist “came as a witness, to testify about the Light, so that all might believe through him” (John 1: 7): “Behold, the Lamb of God who takes away the sin of the world!”
 (1:29).
 It was John who announced the coming of Christ, called the people to repentance, and baptized Him in preparation for His ministry and whose life, death, resurrection, ascension and immanent return the whole of the New Testament bears witness to.
 In Matthew 11: 13-15, Jesus Himself said,